denneb/todo-app/README.md

 # Frontend Mentor - Todo app solution

-This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+This is a solution to the [Todo app](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ## Overview